Klin-0k/Snake_Game/README.md

    Run the command: `pyinstaller .\Python_2023_Project_1.spec`

    In this case, two folders **build** and **dist** will be created, the executable file will be placed in the **dist** folder, however, it will no longer be linked to any files in the folder and you can move it to any convenient place and run it from anywhere.
-In theory, this method should work for all operating systems, however, in practice, when I tried to run the file generated for unix systems on wsl, I got an error, when running the executable file generated under windows, no errors should occur